Hong Kong International Airport: Operations

 The airport was the busiest for passenger traffic in Asia in 2010, and the world's busiest airport for cargo traffic in 2010.
 In terms of international traffic, the airport is the third busiest for passenger traffic and the busiest for cargo since its operation in 1998.
-There are over 95 international airlines providing about 900 scheduled passenger and all-cargo flights each day between Hong Kong and some 160 destinations worldwide.
+Over 95 international airlines are providing about 900 scheduled passenger and all-cargo flights each day between Hong Kong and some 160 destinations worldwide.
 About 76 percent of these flights are operated with wide-body jets.
 There is also an average of approximately 31 non-scheduled passenger and cargo flights each week.

 The operation of scheduled air services to and from Hong Kong is facilitated by air services agreements between Hong Kong and other countries.
 Since the opening of HKIA, the Government of the Hong Kong Special Administrative Region has implemented a policy of progressive liberalisation of air services.
 Many low-cost airlines have started various regional routes to compete head-on with full-service carriers on trunk routes.

-The airport's long term expansion opportunities are subject to variables.
+The airport's long-term expansion opportunities are subject to variables.
 The airport opened its third runway in July 2022 as part of a HK$141.5 billion expansion project that would increase its land footprint by 50%.
 On the other hand, there exists only one airway between Hong Kong and mainland China, and this single route is often and easily backed up causing delays on both sides.
 In addition, China requires that aircraft flying the single air route between Hong Kong and the mainland must be at an altitude of at least 15,000 feet.
-Talks are underway to persuade the Chinese military to relax its airspace restriction in view of worsening air traffic congestion at the airport.
-Other than that, Hong Kong Airport Authority is co-operating with other airports in the area to relieve air traffic and in the future, Shenzhen may act as a regional airport while Hong Kong receives all the international flights.
+Talks are underway to persuade the Chinese military to relax its airspace restriction because of worsening air traffic congestion at the airport.
+Other than that, Hong Kong Airport Authority is cooperating with other airports in the area to relieve air traffic and in the future, Shenzhen may act as a regional airport while Hong Kong receives all the international flights.

 Air traffic

-The Government Flying Service provides short and long range search and rescue services, police support, medical evacuation and general purpose flights for the Government.
+The Government Flying Service provides short and long-range search and rescue services, police support, medical evacuation and general-purpose flights for the Government.